 Type B people consistently focused on the information found in the address bar, the information being requested, and other security indicators (7 participants).
-While they did use information visible in the content pane (e.g., to determine brand familiarity as with Type A people), it was not considered the sole source of their judgement.
+While they did use information visible in the content pane (e.g., to determine brand familiarity as with Type A people), it was not the sole source of their judgement.

-Type AB people were a composite of the above (6 participants).
+Type AB people were a composite (6 participants).
 Like Type A, they relied primarily on the content pane and institutional brand.
-However, like Type B, they sometimes considered information in the address bar and the kinds of information being requested.
-They were much more variable in the information they considered from page to page.
+Like Type B, they sometimes considered information in the address bar and the kinds of information being requested.
+They were much more variable in the information they considered across pages.

-Brand
+Institutional Brand